tanel/wardrobe-manager-app/README.md

 Install postgresql and nginx

-## Create user
+## Create deployment user

 Create user "deploy" on server

 ## Create deployment folder

-Log into remote server and create a folder called "deploy"
+Log into remote server as user "deploy" and create a folder called "deploy"

 ## Configure nginx